qiime2/docs/source/tutorials/phylogeny.rst

 Inferring phylogenies
 =====================
-Several downstream diversity metrics, available within QIIME, require that a phylogenetic tree be constructed using the Operational Taxonomic Units (`OTUs`_) or Exact Sequence Variants (`ESVs`_) being investigated.
+Several downstream diversity metrics, available within QIIME 2, require that a phylogenetic tree be constructed using the Operational Taxonomic Units (`OTUs`_) or Exact Sequence Variants (`ESVs`_) being investigated.